ioBanker/docs/whitepaper.md

 The BTS token comes with a limited supply that is different from circulating (liquid) supply.

 A max supply of 3,600,570,502.10207 BTS has been put in place on the blockchain.
 This can never change.
 The difference of initial roughly 1.1B was set aside for future project funding and rewarding block producers, and is only accessible with approval by the BTS holders through the worker system.
 This so called working budget is also often referred to as reserves.
 It is worth noting that revenues made from transactions fees are not shared with holders of BTS but instead go back into the working budget to further allow future development.
 There is no reward for holding the core BTS token in any way.

-## Supply
-In this section, we would like to discuss the actual supply of the core BTS token in more detail.
-Firstly, we define the max supply as that supply that can at most be in circulation, similar to how there will only ever be up to 21 million BTC on Bitcoin Blockchain.
-Furthermore, the circulating supply represents that amount that currently is in circulation and

-held by participants on the Blockchain.
-Obviously, the circulating supply will always be smaller than or equal to the max supply.
-Furthermore, for voting, only the circulating supply applies.

 ## Working Budget
 The difference between max supply and circulating supply is called the Working Budget and has often in the past been referred to as the reserves.